 Ms. Regina R. Bryant – Correspondence Committee

 Ms. Regina-Renae Bryant is a registered nurse and U.S. Army veteran residing near Downtown Atlanta GA.
 She is a caring healthcare advocate with a reputation for developing positive relations and creating a comfortable environment for the people with which she interacts.

 Ms. Bryant engages easily in abstract thinking and is adept at problem solving.
 She has strong organizational, task prioritization and delegation skills.
 As a fan of the written language, Ms. Bryant understands that there is much to be gained when people learn to utilize words to convey intent.
 Her interest in dfoww, Incorporated was triggered by the nonprofit’s mission – particularly the portion regarding our, “specific emphasis on helping to improve writing skills and syntax.”

 Dominique Lambright currently resides in Racine, WI.
 She is a business owner and substitute teacher in the Racine Unified School District.
-Dominique has owned DML Editing & Writing successfully for 6 years now, and has worked with over 50 clients.
 She has a great passion for writing and editing and has been substitute teaching for about a year now as well.
 Dominique has 2 beautiful daughters that keep her on her toes and grounded.
-As Dominique progresses in her passion and business she is presented with opportunities to give back and joining, dfoww is one of them.
+As Dominique progresses in her passion and business she is presented with opportunities to give back and joining, dfoww, Incorporated is one of them.